Travel & Accommodation

 Stay: Two Nights, The Principal, YorkDaily :

 Discover much of York's long and fascinating story on a guided walking tour of its main attractions.
 These include the incomparable York Minster, which is one of Europe's largest and most ornate gothic cathedrals, and The Shambles, a quaint street that has remained almost unchanged since the Middle Ages.

 Following this morning’s guided tour of York, you have the chance to take in the sights of this marvellous city at your own pace.
 The network of medieval streets offers a unique charm and is one of York's major highlights, as is the National Railway Museum (free admission).
 The largest of its kind in the world, the museum boasts many steam locomotives and a selection of Royal carriages.
 Another popular option is the Jorvik Viking Centre, which faithfully recreates York when it was capital of the Viking Kingdom.
 Otherwise perhaps stroll along the city walls or take in the views from Clifford's Tower.Daily :

 This morning after breakfast, check out of the hotel and make your way to the station to board the train for Edinburgh.
-Upon arrival, a taxi will transfer you to your hotel on the Royal Mile.
+Upon arrival, a taxi will transfer you to your centrally located hotel.

 Stay: Two Nights, Edinburgh, The Principal George StreetDaily :

 Today you will enjoy a guided walking city tour of Edinburgh, taking in all the wonderful sights of the Scottish capital.

 Until the late 18th century Edinburgh consisted mainly of what is now known as the Old Town, including the Royal Mile and Grass Market.
 Construction of the New Town was designed to attract the wealthy back to Edinburgh.
 The heart of the city is World Heritage-listed, with its medieval Old Town, Georgian New Town, and the award-winning modern architecture continuing the contrast between traditional and contemporary.Daily :